-About one in five people has some difficulty with sleeping.
+As many as one in three people can have some difficulty with sleeping.
 However, there are many things you can do to help yourself.
 This leaflet aims to show you some of them.
 For example, simple things like winding down before bedtime, avoiding certain foods and drinks, and a bedtime routine can help.
-Further ways to promote sleep in more difficult cases include relaxation techniques, regular exercise, and behavioural and cognitive therapies.
+Further ways to promote sleep in more difficult cases include relaxation techniques, regular exercise, and certain psychological therapies.
 Sleeping tablets are not the best way to help with sleep problems because you can get addicted to them, and they often stop working if you take them regularly.

 Understanding normal sleep